 Behavior in operating state HOLD

 - The RUN-LED blinks and the STOP-LED is on.

 - The execution of the code is stopped.
 No level is further executed.

 - All times are frozen.

 - The real-time clock runs is just running.

-- The outputs were disabled (BASP is activated).

-- Configured CP connections remain exist.

 Operating modes > Function security